NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Logo

 Your team should have a logo!
 Design it and then create a package in Eagle that contains it.
 Use the techniques you learned in Lab 1.
 You may need to generate different versions with different sizes (there’s no way to scale anything in Eagle).
 If you want to get creative, you can integrate solder mask, silkscreen, and metal into your logo design.
+Checkout the quadcopter logo on the FCB, remote, and battery charger boards:  It uses exposed metal, metal-under-mask, and silksceen.

 ### The Power Supply